taylorgibb/taylorgibb.github.io/_posts/2018-08-16-azure-functions-and-containers.md

 }
 ```

 You will notice a bunch of environment variables in the above script, these are things that we dont want commited to source control.
-We can declare them in a special file called `local.settings.json` this file is in the functions .gitignore file and wont be commited to source control by default.
+We can declare them in a special file called `local.settings.json` which lives in the root of your function app.
+This file is in the function apps `.gitignore` file by default and wont be commited to source control.
 Our `local.settings.json` looks like this, slightly edited to remove sensitive information.

 ```javascript
 {